 Homestays are carefully selected and offer students the opportunity to learn more about the local culture in a comfortable setting while studying Japanese in Fukuoka.
 These homes are often between 40 - 90 minutes away from the school by public transport.
 Families usually offer affordable meal plans that allow you to sample the local cuisine.
 If you have special requests or diet restrictions (because of religion or health reasons), please let us know in advance.
 Your housing starts on the Sunday before your first day of class and ends on the Saturday after your last day of class, unless otherwise noted.
 Learn more about homestay housing

 Student residences are more suitable for an independent student, who is looking for clean, basic accommodation at an economic price.
-All students must be 14 - 19.
+All students must be 18+.
 Your housing starts on the Sunday before your first day of class and ends on the Saturday after your last day of class, unless otherwise noted.
+Student residences often do not include any meal plan.
 Learn more about student residence accommodation

 It is possible to live in a rented apartment during your study in Fukuoka, but this tends to be more expensive.
 GenkiJACS provides some assistance with apartment rentals or you can rent an apartment on your own.
 Learn more about apartment housing